thaddeuskkr/nova/README.md

             RANDOM_SLUG_LENGTH: 6 # The length of the random slugs generated for short URLs.
             BASE_URL_REDIRECT: false # The URL to redirect to when the base URL (/) is visited.
 Can be left empty or set to false to disable.
             PROHIBITED_SLUGS: api # A comma-separated list of slugs that are prohibited from being used.
-            PROHIBITED_CHARACTERS_IN_SLUGS: / # A non-separated list of characters that are prohibited from being used in slugs.
             EXPIRED_LINK_SCAN_INTERVAL: 15 # The interval, in seconds, to scan for expired links.
 ```